Report: Raiders place DE Chandler Jones on non-football illness list amid string of bizarre social media posts

 The Las Vegas Raiders have placed Chandler Jones on the non-football illness list, the latest turn in a saga that's seen the Pro Bowl defensive end miss the start of the season while making a string of bizarre social media posts.

-NFL Network's Ian Rapoport reported the news on Wednesday, which the Raiders had not announced.
+NFL Network's Ian Rapoport reported the news Wednesday, which the Raiders had not announced.
 Per the report, Jones was placed on the list to deal with a personal issue, and he'll be welcomed back to the team if his situation improves.

 Jones, who joined the Raiders last season following a 2021 Pro Bowl effort with the Arizona Cardinals, was inactive for the first two Raiders games of the season.
-He's likewise been absent from practice for what head coach Josh McDaniels called on Sept.
+He's likewise been absent from practice for what head coach Josh McDaniels called Sept.
 8 "a personal situation and a private matter."

 "We have dealt with it and I am not going to talk about it," McDaniels continued while speaking with the media two days before Las Vegas' season opener against the Denver Broncos.